 East Nusa Tenggara Indonesia Travel Guide

-Bemos present a truly local way to travel, giving an insight into daily life in Flores.
+Bemos present a truly local way to travel, offering a glimpse into life from day to day in Flores.
 Fares are paid in cash to the driver or a conductor.
 Prices are very low, usually ranging from IDR 5,000 to IDR 15,000 for a short intra-town ride.
 Fares might be somewhat higher for tourists, but they stay affordable.
 Confirm the fare prior to boarding if unsure.

 Bemos are not designed for accessibility.
 They require passengers to step up and down, offering no provision for wheelchairs.

 Ask guesthouse staff or locals for route advice.
-Be ready for a slower pace and limited personal space.
+Expect a slower pace and limited personal space.
 Signal the driver when you wish to exit.

 Have small IDR denominations ready.
-A friendly smile and polite demeanor go a long way when interacting with drivers and locals.
+A friendly smile and polite demeanor go a long way when interacting with chauffeurs and locals.

 Payment for taxis is always in cash.